 Open Run command (Win+R), enter “regedit” in the search box and hit enter.

-- On Windows XP, press Win button and choose Run.
+- On Windows XP, press the Win button and choose Run.

 - On Windows Vista & 7, press Win button and click the search bar (below in the list).